Azure-Samples/Synapse/Training/working-with-spark-dataframes.md

 This notebook does almost nothing, but running it ensuresthat the worksapce is configured correctly at some minumum level.

+## A note about cell magics

 You see that the first line in the cell is `%%pyspark` this is called a **cell magic**.
 Notebooks have a default language, and this magic override the language in the that cell.
 We'll use cell magics in this doc because we'll be mixing languages often.

+The specific magic we used indicates that this cell will use the Python language to work with spark.

+## Manually creating a dataframe

+For debuggin and learning, it's very useful to have a dataset available that:
+* doesn't require permissions to access
+* is guartanteed to always be available to the notebook
+* is not too large

+What we'll learn now is how to build a dataframe manually in python and then rendering that dataframe.